UAD Promo

 presets-settings-tap.png

-The pedal’s User Presets screen is displayed after registration.
+The pedal’s User Presets screen is displayed after registration on all pedals that include presets (except OX Stomp, which shows the Rig Assignments screen).
 The User Presets screen shows every preset you have stored on your UAFX pedal.
-If you do not have any user presets stored, the screen shows you how to add one.
+If you do not have any user presets stored, the screen explains how to add one.
 If the app is on the Settings screen, tap the Presets area at the bottom left of the pedal's main screen to open the Presets screen.

 Settings screen